kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 Real-time capabilities requires the use of a persistent communication protocol such as WebSocket or MQTT.

-Kuzzle offers 2 different ways to make real time:
+Kuzzle offers 2 different ways of doing real-time:
  - volatile Pub/Sub system
  - real-time database notifications

  ::: info
-You can bypass notification triggering by using [bulk:write](/core/1/api/api-reference/bulk-controller/write) or [bulk:mWrite](/core/1/api/api-reference/bulk-controller/m-write) actions.
+You can bypass notifications from being triggered by using actions from the [bulk controller](/core/1/api/api-reference/bulk-controller).
 :::